paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 (2) any amount includible under section 409A and which is not treated as wages under section 3401(a).

+**(h) Inflation adjustment** In the case of any calendar year after 2026, the dollar amount in subsection (a) shall be increased by an amount equal to—

+(1) such dollar amount, multiplied by

+(2) the cost-of-living adjustment determined under section 1(f)(3) for such calendar year, determined by substituting “calendar year 2025” for “calendar year 2016” in subparagraph (A)(ii) thereof.
+If any increase under the preceding sentence is not a multiple of $100, such increase shall be rounded to the nearest multiple of $100.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–21, § 70433(e), substituted “exceeding threshold” for “of $600 or more” in heading and “calendar year” for “taxable year” in text.

+Pub.
+L. 119–21, § 70433(a), substituted “$2,000” for “$600”.

+Pub.
+L. 119–21, § 70202(c)(2)(A), which directed the insertion of “and a separate accounting of any amount of qualified overtime compensation (as defined in section 225(c))” after “occupation of the person receiving such tips”, was executed by making the insertion after “occupation described in section 224(d)(1) of the person receiving such tips”, to reflect the probable intent of Congress.

+Pub.
+L. 119–21, § 70201(f)(1)(A), inserted “(including a separate accounting of any such amounts reasonably designated as cash tips and the occupation described in section 224(d)(1) of the person receiving such tips)” after “such gains, profits, and income”.

+Subsec. (d)(3).
+Pub.
+L. 119–21, § 70201(f)(1)(B), added par.
+(3).

+Subsec. (d)(4).
+Pub.
+L. 119–21, § 70202(c)(2)(B), added par.
+(4).

+Subsec. (h).
+Pub.
+L. 119–21, § 70433(b), added subsec. (h).

 2011—Subsec. (a).
 Pub.
 L. 112–9, § 2(b), struck out “amounts in consideration for property,” after “salaries, wages,”, “gross proceeds,” after “emoluments, or other”, and “gross proceeds,” after “setting forth the amount of such”.

 Subsec. (h).
 Pub.
 L. 112–9, § 3(a), struck out subsec. (h) which related to treatment of rental property expense payments.